sousakak/WikivoyageModules/vCard/README.md

 In 2023, we Japanese community decided to replace Listing templates to vCard, which is a new version that is fully compatible.
 You can see the local discussion at the [project chat](https://w.wiki/89x5), and here is the code storage of files of vCard and related ones.
 This also includes modules' documentation pages and some of JavaScript linked to vCard.

 ## Progress
 There are many tasks, such as translations, localizations, and so on.
-The tree showing the progress is below:
+The original page of the alteration is as follows:

 - [ ] core
   - [ ] [vCard/Cards](core/Cards.lua)